squashking/Root-Segmentation/RPT/README.md

 # RPT
 RPT software is dedicated to root system segmentation, root system inpainting, and root trait extraction

-The weights file for esegformer b2 is available for download at (https://drive.google.com/drive/folders/1hmT8bI1vsiuNVvG1ZbvI7C5BqR9eZYTr)
+The weights file and train data for esegformer b2 is available for download at (https://drive.google.com/drive/folders/1hmT8bI1vsiuNVvG1ZbvI7C5BqR9eZYTr)

 # Installation Guide